Principal Component Analysis (PCA) — SciPy Filters for QGIS¶

 Transform to principal components

-Transform data into given principal components with a matrix of eigenvectors by taking the dot product with a matrix of weights (after centering the data).
+Transform data into given principal components with a matrix of eigenvectors by taking the dot product with a matrix of weights (after centering or scaling the data).

 The eigenvectors can also be read from the metadata of an existing PCA layer.